cca-io/rescript-mui/documentation/README.md

 The component names map one to one to the ones found in the `Component API` section of the MUI documentation.

-### Global module
+## Namespace

-For convenience, the `Mui` module includes a few special modules, which will be discussed later.
-To avoid name clashes, we suggest you stick to typing out `Mui.[COMPONENT_NAME]` instead of using `open`.
+The material package uses the `Mui` namespace.
+To avoid name clashes, prefer qualified component names such as `Mui.Typography` over opening the whole namespace.

 ```rescript
 @react.component